-Fifteen researchers have shared in nine Nobel prizes for work done while at HMS.
+Sixteen researchers have shared in 10 Nobel prizes for work done while at Harvard Medical School.

 George Minot and William P. Murphy, 1934, Physiology or Medicine

 Identified coenzyme A and discovered basic principles of the way cells generate energy

 John F. Enders, Frederick C. Robbins* and Thomas H. Weller, 1954, Physiology or Medicine

 Application of tissue-culture methods to the study of viral diseases, such as polio

 Baruj Benacerraf, 1980, Physiology or Medicine

 Discovered genetically determined structures on the surface of immune system cells that regulate immunological reactions